Whatguia/AnisotropicDiffusion2DPointCloud/README.md

 Being $\gamma$ the step-size.

 ## Algorithm

-* Calculate a 2D Grid.
+* Calculate a 2D Grid which contains the points of the point cloud

 ![alt text](https://github.com/MorcilloSanz/AnisotropicDiffusion2DPointCloud/blob/main/img/pointcloud.png)